sdean14/bananaTime/README.md

 ## Key Features
 1. User Authentication
-1. Making Your Profile
+1. Making A Profile
-2. Following friends
+2. Following Friends
-3. Posting On Walls
+3. Posting To Your Own News Feed
-4. News Feed
+4. A News Feed Of All Users News
 5. S3 AWS Image hosting

 ## Code

 ### User Authentication
 New users can signup and make an account.
-All they need is a username, email, password(6 characters or more) and birthday.
+All they need is a username, email, password (6 characters or more) and a birthday.

-Existing users can login in withtheir email and password.
-Both log in and sign up will take you to news feed page.
+Existing users can log in with their email and password.
+Both log in and sign up will take you to the news feed page first.

 ### Making Your Profile
-You can edit your profile info on the profile edit page, you can upload profile picture also.
+You can edit your profile info on the profile edit page, you can upload profile pictures also.

 ### Making Friends
-On the news feed page, you can see all of the users name.
-Clicking on their username will take you to their profile page and you will be able to become friend by clicking friend button.
+On the news feed page, you can see all of the users names.
+Clicking on a username will take you to their profile page and you will be able to become frienda by clicking the friend button.

 #### Filtering Friends

 ```javascript
 renderFriendList() {
     if (this.props.profile.follows) {